 Next, the 1kHz intermodulation produced by 19kHz plus 20kHz is -123dB.
 This is for a peak to peak test signal output of 11.2V, the same as the 4V rms sinewaves used previously.
 The rms ratio has been used rather than peak ratio (This is why the -120dB level marked on the picture is at a different level compared to the previous results.)
 The peak ratio would have been -126dB.
 There are higher order products at 2kHz and 18kHz around -130dB, plus a 15kHz spike from a nearby tv.
 The board was not well screened, as can be seen in a photo above, so the various interference components could be much lower when mounted in a case.
 (The ratio of distortion rms levels to total signal rms voltage has been given here, which I have since learnt is incorrect, the CCIF standard appears to require just one of the test signal components to be used as the reference level, so the 1kHz product should be specified as -120dB.)
 Later versions of the MJR7 have lower 1kHz components in this test, but the higher order components are worse.

 The square wave tests and clipping tests on the MJR7-Mk5 test results page also apply to the MJR9, the feedforward has practically no effect on these.
 I am not entirely sure how crosstalk is affected, I have only made one channel into a MJR9 so far, but I can think of no reason why this would be much different to the Mk5 results.

 Here is a later distortion result at 10kHz, with the output inductor increased to about 0.7uH.
-The 20kHz second harmonic has now dropped to somewhere under -130dB, but for some reason some of the higher harmonics have increased.
-I guess the increased inductor should have a higher parallel resistor, but trying to reduce components so far beyond the audio range seems pointless.
+The 20kHz second harmonic has now dropped into the noise somewhere under -130dB, but for some reason some of the higher harmonics have increased.
+I guess the increased inductor should have a higher parallel resistor, but trying to reduce components so far beyond the audio range was not a design aim.

 To avoid losing contact with reality I have marked the 300uV level on the harmonic distortion traces to show the lowest signal level I found to be audible to someone with excellent hearing at 3kHz at 1 metre from one of my Mordaunt-Short MS20 speakers (87dB per watt at 1m. so 300uV is theoretically a 7dB sound level, which is about the lowest level we could expect to hear with masking from typical domestic background noise.)
 At much higher or lower frequencies, or with the masking effect of the music, or at a normal listening distance, even distortion at this level will be inaudible.
-Whether the second harmonic of 10kHz is 35dB or 45dB under the 300uV level is clearly of no real importance.
-With conventional CD music sources at moderate levels with speakers having a reasonable impedance even the original MJR6 has distortion well below audibility and I have been using one myself for some time, and have no plans to replace it with any of the 'improved' versions.
+Whether the second harmonic of 10kHz is 45dB or 50dB under the 300uV level is clearly of no real importance.
+With conventional CD music sources at moderate levels with speakers having a reasonable impedance even the original MJR6 has distortion well below audibility.
 Most DIY enthusiasts are unlikely to have test equipment suitable for adjusting the distortion nulling of the MJR9, so my current recommendation has to be the MJR7-Mk5, which gives excellent results, actually as good as or better than the MJR9 at low to medium frequencies, without any fine adjustments.